Simple Things Festival. Bristol.

 Still at the O2 I then caught a few songs from all female alternative choir Gaggle.
 They dress like Tinariwen after the apocryphal “explosion in a paint factory” (even though they were going for a Japanese look I think).
 They must’ve been going for ages now as the first time I heard them was on Lauren Laverne’s Saturday avvy show.
 Not sure whether the O2 stage has ever had so many people (or mics) on it at once (18 mics, 1 drummer & the conductor down by the crash barrier).
 Lots of lovely harmonising on a Sunday avvy.
 The video below came out yesterday & demonstrates their sound pretty well.

 Over to the Thekla now where Spectres pulled off exactly the same trick as The Naturals, also surprising me by being considerably better than last time I saw them.
-More guitar mangling noise of the finest order, everyone in the packed, swelterry top deck was obviously enjoying with the guitar storm they were witnessing.
+More guitar mangling noise of the finest order, everyone in the packed, swelterry top deck of the boat were obviously enjoying the guitar storm they were witnessing.

 It was too hot to last long up there so as soon as they finished I descended into the bowels of the boat where, after a few minutes of a dj set by Cuddles, Bristol alt folk band Gravenhurst took to the stage plying us with some of their fragile, intricate guitar work & perfectly honed song smithery.
 It was a great counterpoint to some of the guitar abuse from earlier in the day.
 Warp recording star Nick Talbot, whose vehicle Gravenhurst is, has a genuinely astonishing talent.
 You should probably make an effort to go buy his latest album if you haven’t already got it.
 Watch a video of the lead single from it below.